So you’ve built a sales pipeline. How will you manage the sales pipeline?

 When the salesperson gets the lead, he must collect information like the customer context and needs, the customer’s organization, the competition, and other factors.
 This information can come from an online search, annual reports, probing the customer, marketplace gossip, and more.

-Without full information on potential customers, it’s impossible to plan how to handle the sales process for the opportunity.
+Without full information on potential customers, it’s impossible to plan how to handle the sales process for the opportunity in your pipeline.

 Stage 2: Qualify the Opportunity